 When a committee receives an excessive contribution—one which exceeds the contributor’s limit or the campaign’s net debts outstanding for an election—the committee may remedy the violation by refunding the excessive amount or by seeking a redesignation or reattribution of it within 60 days.

-By contributor: With a redesignation, the contributor instructs the committee to use the excessive portion of a contribution for an election other than the one for which the funds were originally given.
-For example, the contributor may redesignate the excessive portion of a contribution made for the primary election so that it counts against his or her limit with respect to the general election (provided the contributor has not already contributed the maximum for the general election).
+With a redesignation, the contributor instructs the committee to use the excessive portion of a contribution for an election other than the one for which the funds were originally given.
+For example, the contributor may redesignate the excessive portion of a contribution made for the primary election so that it counts against their limit with respect to the general election (provided the contributor has not already contributed the maximum for the general election).

-When requesting a redesignation, the committee must inform the contributor that he or she may, alternatively, request a refund of the excessive amount.
+When requesting a redesignation, the committee must inform the contributor that they may, alternatively, request a refund of the excessive amount.

 - Is made before that candidate’s primary election;